Tom Kelley (photographer): Playboy Past

 The photos of Monroe also succeeded in building a relationship between Tom Kelley and Hugh Hefner.
 In 1953 Hefner was getting serious about introducing his new sexually charged magazine, Playboy.

 Featuring Kelley's now-classic photo of Marilyn Monroe on the cover of its very first issue significantly factored in Playboy's launch into popularity, selling over 50,000 copies.
 Continuing to partner with Hefner for future editions, Kelley always seemed to make his models more relaxed in order to obtain uniquely appealing and popular photos.
 One model, Neva Gilbert, Miss July 1954, remembered the experience in a 2016 Associated Press interview, again recalling how he would always bring his wife with him to the shoots.
 Kelley had her lay on a tiger rug with red painted nails for $20 an hour.
 Neva said of the photos, "I didn't think it was dirty.
 I felt they were in good taste.
 I thought nudes were lovely."

 Legacy

-Tom Kelley Jr. attempted to auction off, not only his father's photographs of Marilyn Monroe, but also their intellectual property rights such that the buyer could remarket them in any way they so chose.
-Kelley Jr. set the price high, but when the bid only reached $840,000 he decided not to sell.
+Tom Kelley Jr. attempted to auction off not only his father's photographs of Marilyn Monroe, but also their intellectual property rights such that the buyer could remarket them in any way they so chose.
+Kelley Jr. set the price high, but when the bid reached only $840,000, he decided not to sell.